dotnet/docs/docs/csharp/language-reference/compiler-options/warn-compiler-option.md

 ## Remarks
  To get information about an error or warning, you can look up the error code in the Help Index.
 For other ways to get information about an error or warning, see [C# Compiler Errors](../../../csharp/language-reference/compiler-messages/index.md).

- Use [/warnaserror](../../../csharp/language-reference/compiler-options/warnaserror-compiler-option.md) to treat all warnings as errors.
-Use [/nowarn](../../../csharp/language-reference/compiler-options/nowarn-compiler-option.md) to disable certain warnings.
+ Use [-warnaserror](../../../csharp/language-reference/compiler-options/warnaserror-compiler-option.md) to treat all warnings as errors.
+Use [-nowarn](../../../csharp/language-reference/compiler-options/nowarn-compiler-option.md) to disable certain warnings.

- **/w** is the short form of **/warn**.
+ **-w** is the short form of **-warn**.

 ### To set this compiler option in the Visual Studio development environment